 Some states are a no-fault insurance states and make all drivers have at least a minimum amount of bodily and damage insurance to cover an accident no matter who is at fault.
 In this instance, each driver’s car insurance covers their damage.

 What if the high school boy only has liability insurance, what can he do?

-Overall, it’s important when purchasing insurance that you think about the multitude of scenarios you may be in and weigh your options on what you can afford and can’t afford both in regards to insurance premium payments, and possible future outcomes if you don’t have enough or the right type of car insurance coverage.
+It’s important when purchasing insurance that you think about the multitude of scenarios you may be in and weigh your options on what you can afford in regards to insurance premium payments, and possible future outcomes if you don’t have enough car insurance coverage.